Lornebradia/c4l_workshop/README.md

 and you should get your request granted within 24h.

+Once you have been granted access (you should get an email) you should validate your account on the server.
+Log in to [rsconnect.roche.com](rsconnect.roche.com) and follow the steps.

-Once you have been granted access, you’ll need to configure your RStudio Desktop to be able to connect to RStudio RSConnect.
+You’ll also need need to configure your RStudio Desktop to be able to connect to RStudio RSConnect.
 On the menu Options, click on Global Options

 ![](img/options.jpg)